mit-satori/getting-started/satori-ssh.rst

    files/datasets and compiling software requireing nvcc, gcc, XL compiler etc
 -  if one login-node will not be available try the second one
--  dont’t run trainings of login nodes
+-  don’t run trainings on login nodes

 In case you want to work with Jupiter Notebooks, you will need to forward Jupiter HTTP ports to your own workstation via SSHv2 tunneling.